ABOUT THE PROGRAM

 Ones To Watch Exclusive

 The popular SBS initiative gives Ones To Watch the exclusive opportunity to pitch an original production concept for broadcast on an SBS channel, providing a winning pitch a budget for towards development and commissioning.

 A joint partnership initiative between Screen Producers Australia and Screen Australia, the Screen Internship gave Ones To Watch participants the exclusive opportunity to apply for $20,000 to work with a host company from any country, including Australia, and for any screen content type.

-In 2017, the Screen Queensland Indigenous Program Partner initiative returns to nurture and encourage emerging indigenous producers by providing real opportunities for career development and further business opportunities.
-Three indigenous producers were selected from Queensland as 2017 Ones To Watch.
+In 2017, the Screen Queensland Indigenous Program Partner initiative returned to nurture and encourage emerging indigenous producers by providing real opportunities for career development and further business opportunities.